cryptoapi/Bitcoin-Payments-Woocommerce/readme.txt

 * Provides a Cryptocurrency Payment Gateway for [WooCommerce 2.1 or higher](https://wordpress.org/plugins/woocommerce/)
 * Accept Bitcoin, Litecoin, Paycoin, Dogecoin, Dash, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin, Peercoin payments in WooCommerce
 * No Monthly Fee, No Bank Account Needed, Transaction Fee from 0%
-* Product Prices in Bitcoin/Altcoins directly or in USD/EUR/GBP/etc. Live Exchange Rates
-* Get crypto payments straight to your bitcoin/altcoin wallet addresses
-* You can use Exchange Rate Multiplier and convert received Bitcoin/altcoins to [USD/EUR](https://gourl.io/#usd) later
-* Set prices in USD/EUR/etc. in the admin panel and display that prices in Bitcoins for the front-end user
-* Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
 * No Chargebacks, Global, Secure.
 All in automatic mode.
+* Get crypto payments straight to your bitcoin/altcoin wallet addresses.
+[Read here](https://gourl.io/#usd) how to convert to USD/EUR/etc
+* Live Exchange Rates with additional Exchange Rate Multiplier (i.e. 1.05 - will add extra 5% to the total price in bitcoins).
+* Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
 * [Free Tech Support](https://gourl.io/view/contact/Contact_Us.html) for You

+.

+= Three GoUrl Payment Integration Options - =
+* Standard Way - Product prices in USD/EUR/GBP/etc and use GoUrl Bitcoin/Altcoin Gateway together with paypal/credit card gateways.
+* You set product prices in USD/EUR/etc in the admin panel, and display that prices in Bitcoins for front-end users
+* You set product prices in Bitcoin/Altcoin directly

+.

 Plugin Page: [https://gourl.io/bitcoin-payments-woocommerce.html](https://gourl.io/bitcoin-payments-woocommerce.html)